 The chances are if you’re already a well established ‘plant parent’ you probably won’t be reading this.
 Long may these people enjoy their well nurtured plants.
-But for the rest of us, who may struggle with the challenge of keeping a plant alive (like I did!) then this article aims to provide care and information on a selection of easy choices of plants to keep at home.
-To grow, nourish and enjoy in your home.
+But for the rest of us who may struggle with the challenge of keeping a plant alive (like I did!) then this article on starting with mini houseplants aims to provide care and information on starting with mini houseplants, by introducing a selection of easy care plants to grow, nourish and enjoy in your home and workspace.

-Over-watering, under-watering, too dry, not enough light, it just died (…no explanation and nothing I could do to save it), may all be familiar to you.
+Over-watering… under-watering… too dry… not enough light, or… it just died (…no explanation and nothing I could do to save it).
+These may all be familiar thoughts to you.
 If so then look no further for a few friendly easy to look after choices.

 There’s never a wrong time to become a ‘plant mother / father’.